 Auto Europa, Avis, Budget, Europcar, Hertz, National/Maggiore, and Sixt operate car hire facilities from the airport.

-Taxis are located in front of the terminal, and fares to downtown Florence start from €20; the journey takes roughly 15 minutes.
+Taxis are located in front of the terminal and the journey to downtown Florence takes roughly 15 minutes.

 Airport facilities include a lost and found, information desks, VIP lounges, public phones, disabled assistance, medical facilities, and a variety of shopping and dining options.